pinguin-halt/ser/README.md

 ```
 git@github.com:spilabkorea/ser.git
 ```
 Install the libraries by the following command
 ```
 conda env create -f environment.yml
 ```
 features extraction

 To extract the MFCC and Chorma features run
 ```
 preprocessing files
 ```
+Train the models
+for the model trainining run the training scripts